-Taxes on SIP returns are done on pro-rata basis i.e. When you invest your money in a SIP then the data of the SIP transaction is taken for tax purpose for the amount of units allocated for the money you have invested.
+Taxes on SIP returns are done on a pro-rata basis i.e. When you invest your money in a SIP then the data of the SIP transaction is taken for tax purposes for the number of units allocated for the money you have invested.

 Are mutual fund returns taxable?

 Yes. mutual fund returns are taxable as per the fund type.
 Equity and debt mutual funds are taxed differently as per the holding period.
-Debt funds have an option having indexation benefits which equity mutual funds do not have!
+Debt funds have the option to have indexation benefits which equity mutual funds do not have!

-No. Returns from ELSS funds will be eligible for long term capital gains tax since they have a lock-in period of 3 years.
-How ever investors do not need to pay any tax if your gains from mutual funds are under 1 lakh rupees.
-If you have gains over 1 lakh rupees for the financial from mutual fund the you need to pay long term capital gains tax.
+No. Returns from ELSS funds will be eligible for long-term capital gains tax since they have a lock-in period of 3 years.
+However, investors do not need to pay any tax if their gains from mutual funds are under 1 lakh rupees.
+If you have gained over 1 lakh rupees for the financial from the mutual fund you need to pay long-term capital gains tax.

 Are dividends from mutual funds taxable in India?